livepeer/interactive-video/README.md

 # Interactive-video

 Interactive video provides interactive video experience both to stream viewers and broadcasters by leveraging AI in video/audio understanding.
 By leveraging the power of community of GPU nodes, it aims to provide configurable, selectable AI features.
+This project will continue on [museme.com](https://museme.com).

 ## System architecture
 ![](img/smart%20av%20architecture.png)